Restaurant in New York City, United States

 Emmy Squared Midtown West: The Verdict

 If you visited Emmy Squared when it first landed in New York City, the Midtown West location at 200 W 60th St represents a chance to reassess.
-The brand has sharpened its identity around Detroit-style pizza since its early days, and this location serves a neighbourhood that is underserved by serious pizza at this tier.
+The brand has sharpened its identity around Detroit-style pizza since its early days, this location serves a neighbourhood that is underserved by serious pizza at this tier.
 For a food-focused traveller who wants a technically grounded slice near Columbus Circle rather than a tourist-trap approximation, this is a reasonable call — provided you go in with accurate expectations about what Emmy Squared is and is not.

 What Emmy Squared Does Well

-The kitchen's reputation across the Emmy Squared group centres on Detroit-style pizza: a rectangular, thick-crust format with a caramelised cheese edge baked into the pan, softer interior crumb, and sauce applied on leading rather than underneath.
-This is a distinct technical tradition, and Emmy Squared applies it with more consistency than most New York competitors attempting the same style.
+The kitchen's reputation across the Emmy Squared group centres on Detroit-style pizza: a rectangular, thick-crust format with a caramelised cheese edge baked into the pan, softer interior crumb, sauce applied on leading rather than underneath.
+This is a distinct technical tradition, Emmy Squared applies it with more consistency than most New York competitors attempting the same style.
 The Midtown West setting means you are not getting the original downtown energy of the brand's earlier locations, but the pizza format travels well.
 If you are comparing this to a standard New York slice or a Neapolitan-style room, the product is meaningfully different — that distinction matters when deciding whether to book.

-The physical space at 200 W 60th St is pitched at the neighbourhood it serves: accessible, not precious, and laid out for a mix of couples and small groups.
+The physical space at 200 W 60th St is pitched at the neighbourhood it serves: accessible, not precious, laid out for a mix of couples and small groups.
 It is not a destination dining room in the way that the city's serious tasting-menu venues are, but the spatial experience is comfortable enough that you are not rushing through a meal.
 For a visitor staying near Lincoln Center or the Upper West Side, the location logic is sound.

 Practical Details